 The ARMS is conducted in three phases.
 The initial screening phase identifies in-business, in-scope operations, multiple operating arrangements, and operations having commodities of interest for Phase II and III.
-The second phase (ARMS II) collects data on agricultural production practices, chemical and other resource use, and variable costs of production for each crop for which a cost of production survey is conducted.
-ERS is responsible for estimating cost of production for major commodities and determines the commodity rotation.
-The ARMS Phase III data focus on farm finances.
+The ARMS II PPR collects data on chemical use and pest management practices.
+The ARMS II PPCR collects data on agricultural production practices, chemical and other resource use, and variable costs of production for each crop for which an ARMS Phase III cost of production survey is conducted.
+ERS is responsible for estimating cost of production for major commodities and determines the PPCR commodity rotation.

-Survey Timeline: Data collection may begin on October 1 and continue through mid December to ensure completion of the crop year.
+Survey Timeline: Data collection may begin on October 1 and continue through mid-December.
 NASS Regional Field Offices (RFOs) along with NASS Headquarters (HQ) spend the next several months reviewing reported data for reasonableness and conduct producer follow-ups, as necessary.
 The estimates are released to the NASS Quick Stats 2.0 system during the third week in May.

 Sample Size, Sampling Frames, and Methods: The ARMS II is selected as a follow-on survey to the ARMS Phase 1 (ARMS I) Screening Survey.
 The ARMS I sample is selected from the NASS list frame using Sequential Interval Poisson Sampling to minimize overlap between the current year's ARMS I sample, last year's ARMS I sample, and other NASS surveys.
-Each eligible operation on the list frame is given a positive probability of selection.
+Each eligible operation in the list frame is given a positive probability of selection.
 A given operation's probability of selection is calculated based on farm value of sales (FVS) strata membership and acreage levels of the ARMS II commodities.
 After the screening phase, operations which report positive acreage for ARMS II target commodities are subsampled for the ARMS II.
 Multiple operating arrangements are further subsampled so that only one suboperation is included in the ARMS II sample.
 The sampling weights are adjusted upwards to account for this subsampling.